-- That every Jewish organization and institution has a Green Team responsible for recommending and implementing sustainability measures for the organization. - That Jewish facilities operate efficiently and reduce greenhouse gas emissions to conform to Copenhagen agreements and the recommendation to stabilize the atmosphere at 350 parts per million of CO3.
+- That every Jewish organization and institution has a Green Team responsible for recommending and implementing sustainability measures for the organization. - Jewish facilities will operate efficiently and will do their part to reduce greenhouse gas emissions to conform to Copenhagen agreements and the requirements to stabilize the atmosphere at 350 parts per million CO2. - Investment and banking decisions will be made with environmental and social investment criteria; by the end of seven years 20% of money invested by Jewish institutions will use environmental criteria without sacrificing returns.